 Yes, we will put a For Sale tag on it and list it.
 The fair does charge 10% of the sale price.
 The buyer can pick up the item on Sunday and the fair will cut a check to the owner for the sale price minus 10%.

 8. Do the judges taste my food?

 Yes with the exception of canned vegetables which need to be cooked before eating.
 We will leave the majority of the item for display.

 9. Are the Youth entries in a different area?

 We have a youth area in the same building.
 We do mark the youth entries as youth and put their age on it.
-We have different judges or ask the judges to keep the youth’s age in account when judging.
+There tags are salmon colored, adult are yellow.
+We try to use different judges or ask the judges to keep the youth’s age in account when judging.
 The youth are awarded either a Blue or Red ribbon.